geridashja/gui-crypto-price-notifier-and-data-collector/README.md

 # gui-crypto-price-notifier-and-data-collector

-This app is used to notify the user when the price of a current crypto is at bying level.
+This app is used to notify the user through email when the price of a current crypto is at a specific BUY level during a DIP.

 ## Installation

 pip install pycoingecko

-## Usage
+## RUN

+python gui.py